If I make springtime recipes, the warm weather will come, right? So here you have Protein Lemon Bars! Tangy and sweet high-protein deliciousness!

 - Remove the pan from the oven (when base is ready) and pour filling mixture on top.

 - Lower the oven temperature to 300F (150C), and bake for about 8 minutes.
 Check to see if the filling has stopped jiggling.
 If not, check every 1-2 minutes.

 - Let cool at room temperature, and then let cool completely in the refrigerator.

 - Top with some additional confectioner's style erythritol, and enjoy!

-Also, the arrowroot starch is there as a thickener.
+Also, the arrowroot powder is there as a thickener.
 I would not recommend omitting it, although I haven't tried the recipe without it.